1944–45 Cornell Big Red men's ice hockey season

 The 1944–45 Cornell Big Red men's ice hockey season was the 38th season of play for the program.
-The teams was coached by Nick Bawlf in his 23rd season.
+The team was coached by Nick Bawlf in his 23rd season.

 Season

 Cornell began the season as one of just seven operating varsity teams.
 Despite this, the Big Red were able to play four games during the season.
 Unfortunately, the team wasn't at the same level of competition as their opponents and lost all four game by a wide margin.
 Due to the constraints caused by World War II, the student newspaper wasn't published during the school year.
 As a result, the information for individual games is only available from outside sources.

 The team did not name a captain for the season.